 The ERG's preferred assumptions increase the probabilistic ICER for patisiran versus BSC from (the company's base case) to per QALY gained.
 Within the ERG's preferred analysis, the most significant contributor to this higher ICER is the use of equal discount rates for health outcomes and costs.
-The ERG's additional exploratory analyses using this preferred analysis produce ICERs which are in the range per QALY gained.
-These additional analyses indicate that some of the company's assumptions are unfavourable to patisiran, for example, the assumed relationship between PND score and mortality and the assumed increase in NT-proBNP score for BSC.
+The ERG's additional exploratory analyses using this preferred analysis produce ICERs which are in the range for the company's assumptions are unfavourable to patisiran, for example, the assumed relationship between PND score and mortality and the assumed increase in NT-proBNP score for BSC.
 These exploratory analyses also highlight the significant influence of the company's assumptions regarding HRQoL being dependent on the treatment received.
 The ERG considers the following to represent key areas of uncertainty: